Paul B. Ingram, Ph.D.

 - Ingram, P.B., Tarescavage, A.M., Ben-Porath, Y.S., & Oehlert, M.E.
 (In Review).
 Descriptive characteristics of the MMPI-2-Restructured Form (MMPI-2-RF) substantive scores across a 7-year national sample of four Veteran Affair treatment settings.

-- Ingram, P.B., Cole, B., Heath, P., Ternes, M.S., & Warlick, C.A., (Manuscript in revision).
+- Ingram, P.B., Cole, B.P.
+Heath, P., Ternes, M.S., & Warlick, C.A., (In Review).
 Self-stigma's Relationship to Mental Health Treatment Attitudes: Incorporating the Pleasant-Unpleasant Dimension of Emotionality

 - Ingram, P.B., & Ternes, M. (2016).
 The detection of content-based invalid responding: A meta-analysis of the MMPI-2-Restructured Form's (MMPI-2-RF) over-reporting scales.
 The Clinical Neuropsychologist, 30, 473-496. doi: 10.1080/13854046.2016.1187769